isomerpages/ncss-ssi/pages/training/certificate_prog/professional-certificate-in-casework-(NSWCF-foundational).md

 ### **Overview**

-Jointly developed with the Ministry of Social and Family Development (MSF) and Ministry of Health (MOH), 'Professional Certificate in Casework' consists of two integrated modules that will provide social workers with foundation-level practice competencies.
-Learners will be equipped with the competencies to assess the need for group work in a social work setting and plan appropriate interventions in a group setting.
+Jointly developed with the Ministry of Social and Family Development (MSF) and Ministry of Health (MOH), ‘Professional Certificate in Casework’ is a course that equips social workers with the competencies to provide quality social work and case management services to their clients.
+This three-module certification covers methodologies in engaging and assessing clients’ needs for casework interventions, as well as in developing, reviewing and evaluating care plans.

+Social workers can embark on this course as part of a structured competency-based training roadmap to deepen their skills and knowledge and plan their career progression pathway based on competencies and job roles.

 ### **Target Audience**

-Social Workers, Youth Workers and other Social Work Professionals who are either:

--	New to group work, and looking to equip themselves with the relevant skills and knowledge to deliver group work effectively.

--	Experienced in using group work interventions, but desire to broaden or deepen their skillsets to deliver group work more effectively.
+Social workers who possess at least a Bachelor’s or Graduate Diploma in Social Work from a recognised university.

 ### **Assessment Requirements**